Miska Ylitolva

-Miska Ylitolva (born 23 May 2004) is a Finnish international footballer who plays for HJK in Veikkausliiga as a right back.
+Miska Ylitolva (born 23 May 2004) is a Finnish professional footballer who plays as a right back for Veikkausliiga club HJK.

 Club career

+RoPS

-Ylitolva began playing football at age 10 for Rovaniemi side FC Santa Claus.
-Later he joined another local club RoPS where he made his senior debut in 2020 at age 16 playing for their reserve team in third tier Kakkonen.
+Ylitolva was born in Espoo, but soon after his family moved to Rovaniemi, Lapland.
+He began playing football at age 10 for Rovaniemi side FC Santa Claus.
+Later he joined another local club Rovaniemen Palloseura (RoPS) where he made his senior debut in 2020 at the age of 16, playing for their reserve team in third tier Kakkonen.
 In 2021 he was promoted to the RoPS first team playing in second tier Ykkönen.

+HJK

 In January 2022 Ylitolva signed a two-year contract with Veikkausliiga side HJK.
 He made his Veikkausliiga debut on 2 April 2022 against Honka.
+Ylitolva suffered an injury in that match and was ruled out almost for the whole season.

 On 9 May 2022, Ylitolva signed an updated contract until the end of 2024 season.